Zainab-Alzubair/ruby-school-library/README.md

 # 📖 [Ruby-School-Library] <a name="about-project"></a>

 > Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
-The school library app will allow you to:

-- Add new students or teachers.
-- Add new books.
-- Save records of who borrowed a given book and when.
-And all of this will be built in a beautiful and well-organized way!

 ## 🛠 Built With <a name="built-with">SQL</a>